DevilCoders/CyberTex/docs/EXAMPLES.md

 ## plugins/enrichment.sapl

-Works with the Python plugin located in `examples/plugins/ip_enricher.py`, illustrating how plugin-provided built-ins enrich engagement data.
+Works with the Python plugin located in `examples/plugins/ip_enricher.sapl`, illustrating how plugin-provided built-ins enrich engagement data.

 ## blueteam_operations.sapl

 Demonstrates the blue-team helper suite by logging detections, building readiness snapshots, and exporting SOC runbooks from one plan.

+## blueteam_response.sapl

+Automates high-severity containment workflows by embedding SQL reports, Python ticket synchronization, and looping over SOC incidents.

 ## redteam_operations.sapl

 Pairs with the blue-team script to stage objectives, campaigns, and emulation matrices that feed into purple-team exercises.

+## redteam_operation.sapl

+Delivers an end-to-end red-team automation plan complete with embedded HTML lures, Python beacons, and C++ launchers ready for packaging.

 ## purpleteam_alignment.sapl

 Demonstrates how the purple-team helpers can align campaigns, readiness, exercise plans, and scorecards into a single workflow.

+## purpleteam_sync.sapl

+Coordinates purple-team scenario execution, JavaScript telemetry exports, and Go-based detection probes to keep improvements on schedule.

 ## language_targets.sapl